 Cetacean Nation is always happy to connect with players that have come to the Whale from Minnesota, Canada, or the Northeast, whether born and raised there or matriculated there.
 But you don’t as often encounter a player who was born raised and played college hockey in….Pennsylvania!
 One of last season’s new Whale did just that on her way to the NWHL.
 Here is our #13 Cassie Dunne’s own Philadelphia Story.

 Cetacean Nation began asking Cassie to tell us a little about her hockey roots and how she began playing hockey.
 She replied: “I grew up about two miles from the local rink.
-My two siblings and I started out figuring skating; Vincent, my brother, just to learn how to skate, but Bridget and I, to become figure skaters.
+My two siblings and I started out figure skating; Vincent, my brother, just to learn how to skate, but Bridget and I, to become figure skaters.
 We learned all of our edge work and skating skills on figure skates and I will always thank my mom for that decision – it was a really smart move.
-Eventually Vincent made the switch to hockey and Bridget and I continued figuring skating for a few more years.
+Eventually Vincent made the switch to hockey and Bridget and I continued figure skating for a few more years.
 In third grade, I made the switch to hockey, Bridget and I, and some family friends, with the help of our moms, started the first girl’s ice hockey team at our local rink, Wissahickon Skating Club.”

 Cassie continued: “ Youth girl’s ice hockey is not huge in Philadelphia, but especially so when I was in third grade.
 There weren’t different teams for different ages, there was just one team.
 I was a third grader playing in a game against middle schoolers and high schoolers.
 We always make the joke that I was short enough to skate through some of the girls’ legs.
 It was such an awesome experience and I will always cherish those early years at Wissahickon Skating Club.”

 Cetacean Nation wanted to know about what other athletics Cassie was involved in.
 She told us: “Other than ice hockey, I was a field hockey player.
 I played from middle school through high school and considered playing collegiately, but didn’t want to say goodbye to hockey.
 I went to the Springside School in Philadelphia which at the time was an all-girls school, where you can imagine hockey wasn’t huge.
-I going to boarding school to get a better hockey experience, but I was a pretty big homebody at the time and didn’t want to leave my family and friends.
+I was going to go to boarding school to get a better hockey experience, but I was a pretty big homebody at the time and didn’t want to leave my family and friends.
 I loved Philadelphia and my high school and it just felt right to stay.”

 She continued: “My high school was right next to Chestnut Hill Academy, which was our brother school.
 To an outsider looking in, you would have thought it was just one school.
 Now, the two schools have merged under the name Springside Chestnut Hill Academy.
 I played Varsity field hockey for Springside and Varsity ice hockey for Chestnut Hill Academy, and my senior year captioned both teams.
 At the same time I also on played girl’s travel hockey for the Princeton Tiger Lilies, in New Jersey.”

-Proximity to her family and Philadelphia and hockey also played key role in Cassie’s choice of a college.
+Proximity to her family and Philadelphia and hockey also played a key role in Cassie’s choice of a college.
 She related: “I choose Penn State because it allowed me to continue playing the sport that I loved while giving my family the opportunity to be a part of my experience.
 The other schools I was looking at for hockey and field hockey were pretty far away.
 I remember one Saturday my mom asked me if I had finally made my decision.
 I looked at my letters that she had laid out on the table and I picked up Penn State.
 My dad cried that day, he was so excited that he was going to be able to continue watching me play.
 I guess he hadn’t had enough of driving hours to different hockey games and tournaments…thanks dad!

 Cassie added this about her time in Hockey Valley: “My experience at Penn State was great.
 I had a good mix of hockey and the Penn State experience.
 I had an awesome coach at Penn State, Pat Fung.
 Pat was committed to helping me achieve my aspirations at Penn State and I think he was just excited as I was when I made Team USA, for the World University Games, and was named co-captain” Cetacean Nation was interested in how Cassie’s international experience impacted her.
 She answered “Playing in the World University Games in Kazakhstan will forever be one of my favorite memories.
 It was an amazing experience.
 I remember telling Shelley Looney before our game against Russia that the feeling of being there and playing on such a big stage against great competitors made me fall in love with the sport again.
 I think it’s easy to fall into a routine when you’ve been doing something for 13 years of your life.
 But to have a moment where you can specifically say, “Wow,, this is why I play the sport I do, this is why I love hockey,” is something pretty special.”
 Cassie helped lead Team USA into the medal round, capturing bronze in the tournament.